 Inclusive solid waste management policy design, promoting resource recovery over waste.

-Participatory sustainable waste management (PSWM) presents one option available for dealing with safe and non-contaminating waste; in this case, solid recyclable waste, which can be used as a rich resource for income-generation.
-By collecting recyclable material, communities are able to boost their personal incomes while also contributing to a more healthy and sustainable local environment.
-As a response to poverty and the increasing value of recyclables, the number of people involved in such ‘waste picking’ is growing in many cities across the globe, particularly in large metropolitan areas such as São Paulo and Vancouver.
+Participatory sustainable waste management (PSWM) presents one option available for dealing safely with non-contaminating waste; in this case, solid recyclable waste, which can be used as a rich resource for income-generation.
+By collecting recyclable material, community members are able to boost their personal incomes while also contributing to a more healthy and sustainable local environment.
+As a response to poverty and the increasing value of recyclables, the number of people involved in such ‘waste picking’ or 'resource reclaiming' is growing in many cities across the globe, particularly in large metropolitan areas such as São Paulo and Vancouver.

-The purpose of PSWM is to help expand participatory processes and to improve the organization of recyclers.
-This will be done through capacity building, strengthening organizational structures, increasing awareness, adding value to recyclables by increasing the effectiveness and the safety during the collection, separation, stocking and collective sale of recyclables.
+The purpose of PSWM is to help expand participatory processes and to improve the organization of these waste pickers or recyclers.
+This is done through capacity building, strengthening organizational structures, increasing awareness, adding value to recyclables by increasing the effectiveness and the safety during the collection, separation, stocking and collective sale of recyclables.
 In the long term, PSWM aims to improve the urban environment in this area through participatory waste management.

 Participatory waste management means:

 - Putting the community in control of their urban environment, and strengthening their resources to improve it.